92Eli/cpp--/README.md

 # cpp--
 C++ minus all the hard stuff!
-Good for beginners to programming, especially if they want to do C++ in the future
+Good for beginners to programming, especially if they want to do C++ in the future.